hoangcuong2011/Good-Papers/Sparse Gaussian Processes using Pseudo-inputs.md

     SIGMA = K(x, x) - K(x, XX)K(XX, XX)^-1 K(XX, x)^T

 If we find a subset that explains the real data well, we can drastically decrease training cost: the inversion of the convariance matrix takes only O(M^3).
-Once the inversion is computed, prediction is O(NM^2) for predictive mean, but still O(N^2M) for predictive variance.
-Fortunately we don't need to perform those predictions as we will see.
+Once the inversion is computed, prediction is O(NM^2) for predictive mean, but still O(N^2M) for predictive variance (NN * NM * MM * MN -> O(N^2M)).
+The way the authors circumvent this difficulty is to assume the training data is generated independently.
+This means that our SIGMA matrix is diagonal.
+There are only N elements in the predictive variance we need to compute, and the complexity is thus N (11 * 1M * MM * M1) = NM^2.
+It is very smart to do so, even though I believe it hurts the accuracy.